nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:

-- `edit 1 n/Wrong list numbers when displaying list d/List column printed as all 1's`, edits the name and description of the 1st bug to be "Wrong list numbers when displaying list" and "List column printed as all 1's" respectively.
+- `edit 1 n/Wrong list numbers when displaying list d/List column printed as all 1's`, edits the name and address of the 1st bug to be "Wrong list numbers when displaying list" and "List column printed as all 1's" respectively.
-- `edit 2 d/When listing items, duplicates are printed`, edits the description of the 2nd bug to be "When listing items, duplicated are printed".
+- `edit 2 d/When listing items, duplicates are printed`, edits the address of the 2nd bug to be "When listing items, duplicated are printed".

 ### Moving a bug : `move`